The Eye on LPCI

 Program Dates:

-July Session July 2 to July 25
+July Session July 2 to July 25 -Registration is now closed

-August Session July 28 to Aug 22
+August Session July 28 to Aug 22- Registration closes July 3

 Please note that although e-Summer courses are asynchronous, they are not self-paced courses.
 Assignments and evaluations are to be completed and submitted according to the due dates established in the course outline.
 Students are expected to log in and commit 6-7 hours daily to engage in and complete work independently.